noahgrant/resourcerer/docs/advanced_topics.md

 1. `PENDING` critical resources don’t contribute to `isLoading`/`hasErrored` states, but will keep your component from reaching a `hasLoaded` state.
-Semantically, this makes sense, because `this.props.hasLoaded` should only be true when all critical resources have loaded, regardless of when a resource’s request is made.
+Semantically, this makes sense, because `hasLoaded` should only be true when all critical resources have loaded, regardless of when a resource’s request is made.

 1. When a `PENDING` resource request is not in flight, its model prop will still be the empty model instance whose properties are frozen (as happens when the resource is in the other three possible loading states).
 This is to more predictably handle our resources in our components.
 We don’t need to be defensive with syntax like: